OpenVnmrJ/OpenVnmrJ/Install.md

 If earlier versions of OS, for example, CentOS_6.9, Centos_7.6, or Ubuntu_16, were chosen, then the system, if connected to network, will prompt for OS updates at a later stage.
-It is up to the user and/or user's organization policies to opt for OS updates or not.
+It is up to the user and/or their organization policies to opt for OS updates or not.

 A typical CentOS 7.x or 8.x installation may involve selecting, in the "SOFTWARE SELECTION" options, the GNOME Desktop as the base environment